concertim/concertim.com/content/terms-and-conditions.md

 1. From time to time this website may also include links to other websites.
 These links are provided for your convenience to provide further information.
 They do not signify that we endorse the website(s).
 We have no responsibility for the content of the linked website(s).
 1. Your use of this website and any dispute arising out of such use of the website is subject to the laws of England, Northern Ireland, Scotland and Wales.

 Your use of this website shall be entirely at your own risk.
-Alces Flight Limited, its affiliated companies and their representatives will not be responsible in any manner for any harm, loss or damage, however caused, arising out of your use of this website, including direct, indirect, special, third party or consequential damages.
+ConcertIM Limited, its affiliated companies and their representatives will not be responsible in any manner for any harm, loss or damage, however caused, arising out of your use of this website, including direct, indirect, special, third party or consequential damages.
 We will not be responsible for any detrimental reliance that you may place upon the website or its contents.